markjprice/cs11dotnet7/docs/errata/errata.md

 Cat fourLeggedCat when fourLeggedCat.Legs == 4
   => $"The cat named {fourLeggedCat.Name} has four legs.",
 ```

+# Page 156 - Calculating factorials with recursion

+> Thanks to [Ricky](https://github.com/r1c5) for raising this [issue on 29 January 2023](https://github.com/markjprice/cs11dotnet7/issues/21).

+In Step 1, in the third bullet that explains the code, I wrote, "If the input parameter number is more than 1, which it will be in all other cases..."
+I should have written, "If the input parameter number is more than 0, which it will be in all other cases..."

 # Page 185 - Creating a class library that needs testing